NASA-AMMOS/Veloserver/README.md

-# Veloserver - Velocity Data Visualization Services
+# Veloserver - Velocity Data Visualization Server

-Veloserver is a simple geospatial data server designed to return velocity data such as winds and ocean currents from weather models and other datasets.
-It returns the data in formats optimized for visualizing in a web client including vector streamlines via gribjson.
-It includes built-in caching to reduce requests to external data sources.
+Veloserver is a geospatial data visualization server designed to dynamically return velocity data such as winds and ocean currents from weather models and other datasets.
+It returns the data in formats optimized for visualizing in a web client including animated vector streamlines via gribjson.
+It includes built-in caching to reduce requests to external data sources and deliver quick results.

 ### Quick Start